joeyfreund/test123/README.md

 OK, we wrote a quick script, but now, let's do things right ...
 Let's create some unit tests and the `WebScraper` class to pass them.

+Finally, we update the script to use our `WebScraper` and the `isomorphic-fetch` library.
+We now have a small utility that scrapes catalog pages from www.ssense.com and prints JSON data to the console.